jackrwoods/pilot-health-monitoring-capstone/data-collection/README.md

 This directory contains files for collecting data from the Max30100 PO2 sensor, and provides some interfaces which can be used to create new datasources and data consumers.

 ## Compiling the Code
-You can use `make socketServer` to build the websocket server, and `make simpleDataCollector` to create a simple application that just prints PO2 data to the console in CSV format.
+You can use `make socketServer` to build the websocket server and `make simpleDataCollector` to create a simple application that just prints PO2 data to the console in CSV format.

 ## Dependencies